 Nassim Nicholas Taleb

-Nassim Nicholas Taleb is a famous trader, philosopher and scientist.
-Nassim Nicholas continues to be not only a well-known theorist, but also acts as a practicing trader and founder of Empiric L-El-Si.
+Nassim Nicholas Taleb is a renowned trader, philosopher, and scientist.
+In addition to being a renowned theorist, Taleb is also a practicing trader and the founder of Empirics LLC.

-His books were translated into 17 different languages, and Nicholas himself was recognized as a genius of the stock exchange world.
-Nicholas had a special interest in statistics, namely random events that could affect the world economy.
+His hedge fund generated billions in profits for its investors during a severe financial crisis.
+His books were translated into 17 different languages, and Nicholas himself was recognized as a genius of the stock market.

 After their deportation, Taleb's parents were able to obtain French citizenship, which allowed him to attend a French school and receive a much-needed education.
 Nicolas initially graduated from the University of Paris, where he also earned a PhD.